mattmakai/fullstackpython.com/source/content/pages/01-introduction/0101-introduction.markdown

 libraries that make Python such an amazing language.

 Now you want to take your initial Python knowledge and make something real.
-A real web application live on the web that you can show off or sell as a service to other people.
+A real web application that's available on the web which you can show off or sell as a service to other people.
 That's where Full Stack Python comes in.
 You've come to the right place to learn everything you need to deploy and run a production Python web application.

-This guide branches out on topic because your learning needs depend on your programming background.
-So this guide will walk you through steps based on what you want to do when you need to get it done.
+This guide branches out on topic because your learning needs depend on what you're currently trying to do.
+This guide walks you through steps based on what you want to do when you need to get it done.